 The maximum capacity is 250 lbs.

-Is it legal in Washington?
+Is it legal to ride in California & Washington?

 Yes it is.
 It is treated like a Segway which means you can ride it anywhere a pedestrian can go and in lower speed roadways.
 Be courteous, safe and in control at all times.